jess-compliance-dev/Jess-Movie-Database/README.md

 * Filter movies by minimum rating, start year, and end year
 * Sort movies by rating
 * Color-coded console output for readability
+* Generating a website of database

 ## Project Purpose
 This project is designed as a learning tool for Python developers to practice:
-- CRUD operations (Create, Read, Update, Delete)
+- CRD operations (Create, Read, Delete)
 - Handling local data storage
 - Working with console-based user interfaces
 - Implementing menu-driven programs